-The actual news is typically (hopefully) objective, but the implications of those hard facts are anything but.
+Even when the actual news is neutral and objective, the implications of those hard facts are anything but.
 Two people can land on drastically different sides of the same bit of news.
-Processing our feelings on the news requires a sort of patient reckoning with how it affects us, how it affects others, and a handful of other personal factors.
-That healthy mix of cynicism and open-mindedness is what places us on the spectrum a safe distance between mindless robot and conspiracy theorist.
-We might not consciously take in the news with this mindset, but the reasonable among us do it naturally every day.
+Processing our feelings on the news requires a sort of patient reckoning with how it affects us, how it affects others and a handful of other personal factors.
+That healthy mix of cynicism and open-mindedness is what places us a safe distance between mindless robot and conspiracy theorist on the spectrum.
+We might not consciously take in the news with this mindset, but the reasonable among us do it unconsciously every day.

-That’s all to say, when you take your mind off the news, it’s still trained to think the same way.
+All that to say, even when you take your mind off the news, it’s still trained to think the same way.
 Scrolling through Twitter one day, dodging breaking news stories like I would Game of Thrones spoilers, I stumbled across a video of a pack of Siberian tigers in China playfully chasing a drone.
 Not wanting to bother my editor, I made the executive decision that this was not news.

 That doesn’t mean I didn’t spend the next 10 minutes studying it like the Zapruder film of President John F. Kennedy’s assassination.
-Similar to news-based journalism, the video was susceptible to our own biases: Tigers are much cooler than lions, and I shouldn’t even have to say that.
-And it also prompts us to ask follow-up questions: Where are the parents of these tiger cubs?
-And what exactly is China up to with this adorable drone footage?
+Similar to news-based journalism, the video was susceptible to our own biases: Tigers are much cooler than lions, for instance, and I shouldn’t even have to say that.
+And it also prompts us to ask follow-up questions: For example, what exactly is China up to with this adorable drone footage?

-My mind was off the news, but maybe this was something like withdrawals.
+My mind was off the news, but maybe this was something like withdrawal.

 It’s a fair notion from one of America’s great minds.
-But then again, Thoreau spent numerous hours a day hoeing beans in his garden, not because he needed that many beans but because he enjoyed the “inexhaustible entertainment” of it all.
+But then again, Thoreau spent numerous hours a day hoeing beans in his garden, not because he needed that many beans but because he enjoyed the “inexhaustible entertainment which the country [offered].”
 So we were bound to have some philosophical differences.
 Besides, I was stubborn, and I don’t think I wanted to see the good in this exercise.
-The cumulative stress of averting my eyes from the first few words of headlines was taking a greater toll on me than expected.
+The cumulative stress of avoiding the news and averting my eyes from the first few words of headlines was taking a greater toll on me than expected.

-The events of Walden took place circa 1845-1874, long before the beginning of the 24-hour news cycle.
+The events of Walden took place circa 1845-1847, long before the beginning of the 24-hour news cycle.
 But how does someone reach any level of intellectual stimulation in the 21st century when removed from current events?
-Early in the month, my response was that it wasn’t reasonably possible.
-A key element to addiction is our ability to convince ourselves that we can’t exist without whatever we’re addicted to, and I wanted my news fix.
+Early in the month, my response was that it wasn’t reasonably possible—I wanted my news fix.

 I can’t pinpoint the moment when the challenge of living without the news got easier.
 I just know it was at least a week or so before the moment I was willing to admit it.

 What shocked me most wasn’t that Neville had gone so long without the news.
 It was that I previously had a number of stimulating exchanges with him and had no idea.
-Meanwhile I dramatically disclosed my no-news policy in the majority of my conversations that month.
+Meanwhile, I had dramatically disclosed my no-news policy in the majority of my conversations that month.
 I realized there was actually plenty to talk about without the news.
-We’re constantly receiving and processing information all around us, even if it doesn’t come in the form of a news ticker or smartphone notification.
+There’s information all around us, even if it isn’t coming in the form of a news ticker or smartphone notification.